 Outreach and Communications includes both the development of communication tools and improving communications within NPS and with national and river specific stakeholders and partners (e.g., Federal agencies that assist with water resource projects on WSRs; state river administrators; and state, local, non-profit, and landowner stakeholders).

 Program Development and Financial Support includes activities to create a community of practice to protect and share resources and expertise for WSR management.
+This work is done through the NPS Wild and Scenic Rivers Steering Committee which is a policy interpreting body who works to establish service-wide policies and guidelines.
 The Program works to ensure eligibility and special consideration for WSRs for NPS/DOI and external funding sources.